Medically reviewed by Drugs.com. Last updated on Nov 16, 2020.

 Acetaminophen: May enhance the hepatotoxic effect of Mipomersen.
 Monitor therapy

 Alcohol (Ethyl): May enhance the hepatotoxic effect of Mipomersen.
 Management: Patients being treated with mipomersen should limit their consumption of alcohol to a maximum of 1 drink (or equivalent) per day.
+With any concurrent use, patients should be followed more closely for evidence of hepatotoxicity.
 Consider therapy modification

 Amiodarone: May enhance the hepatotoxic effect of Mipomersen.
 Monitor therapy